mikerochip/unity-rso/README.md

 [![Unity Version](https://img.shields.io/badge/Unity-2020.1%2B-blueviolet?logo=unity)](https://unity.com/releases/editor/archive)

 This package provides a class called `RuntimeScriptableObject`, or RSO for short.

-RSO forms the basis for a much simpler, Unity-idiomatic Dependency Injection framework.
+RSO is the basis of a simple, idiomatic Dependency Injection framework.

 * Much lighter weight than all other Unity DI frameworks
-* No custom menus, no code generation steps, no foreign paradigms
+* No custom menus, no code generation steps
-* Feels like using a built-in Unity framework, not like ASP.NET or Spring Boot
+* Feels like using a built-in Unity framework, not like forcing ASP.NET or Spring Boot into Unity

 # Install